-- (1) An original signature of an attorney includes a signature obtained or sent by facsimile, scanned document, electronic mail authorization, or other electronic means, authorizing the placement of the signature of the authorizing person on the document to be filed. - (2) An original signature of a party (a "Virtual Party Signature") includes a signature transmitted by facsimile, scanned document, or other electronic means containing the original signature. - (3) While not required, after obtaining a Virtual Party Signature, all parties are encouraged to obtain the original physical/wet ink signatures on any petition,

-- schedule or statement, chapter 13 plan, and any other document filed under oath or subject to the penalty of perjury. - (e) Maintenance.
+- (1) An original signature of an attorney includes a signature obtained or sent by facsimile, scanned document, electronic mail authorization, or other electronic means, authorizing the placement of the signature of the authorizing person on the document to be filed. - (2) Except as provided in Local Bankruptcy Rule 3011-1(b) on Applications for Unclaimed Funds, an original signature of a party (a "Virtual Party Signature") includes a signature transmitted by facsimile, scanned document, or other electronic means containing the original signature. - (3) While not required, after obtaining a Virtual Party Signature, all parties are encouraged to obtain the original physical/wet ink signatures on any petition, schedule or statement, chapter 13 plan, and any other document filed under oath or subject to the penalty of perjury. - (e) Maintenance.
 The attorney or other person responsible for an electronic transmission to the Court shall maintain evidence of the original petition, pleading, motion or other paper bearing original or Virtual Party Signature other than that of the electronic filer, for three (3) years after the bankruptcy case is closed.

-RULE 9011-2 PRO SE PARTIES
+RULE 9011-2 Pro Se Parties